arras-energy/gridlabd-old/docs/Subcommand/Weather.md

 # Description

 Weather data is archived in a GitHub repository.
-The <tt>weather</tt> subcommand manages the local copies of archived weather data in the shared GridLAB-D folder.
+The `weather` subcommand manages the local copies of archived weather data in the shared GridLAB-D folder.
 This allow local system to only have needed weather data and avoid having to download the entire archive from GitHub, which is quite large.

 ## `index`
 ~~~